Cohomological DT invariants from localization: Examples of toric quivers

-The other small crepant resolutions are resolutions of the zero locus of $XY-Z^{N_0}W^{N_1}$ in $\mathbb{C}^4$ corresponding with trapezoidal toric diagram with height $1$, the lower edge of length $N_0$, and the upper edge of length $N_1$.
+The other toric small crepant resolutions are resolutions of the zero locus of $XY-Z^{N_0}W^{N_1}$ in $\mathbb{C}^4$.
+The corresponding toric diagram has a trapezoidal shape with height $1$, a lower edge of length $N_0$, and upper edge of length $N_1$.
 A noncommutative resolution of this threefold is determined by a triangulation $\sigma$ of the toric diagram.
-The construction of the corresponding quiver and brane tiling is described in \cite{Nag11}.
-We enumerate triangles by $T_i$ from the right to the left, for $i\in I=\mathbb{Z}_N$, for $N=N_0+N_1$ ( in particular $b=N+2$), cyclicaly identifying the right external edge of the toric diagram with the left external edge of the toric diagram.
+The construction of the corresponding quiver and brane tiling is described in \cite[sec 1.1]{Nag11}.
+We enumerate triangles by $T_i$ from the right to the left, for $i\in \mathcal{I}=\mathbb{Z}_N$, for $N=N_0+N_1$ ( in particular $b=N+2$), cyclically identifying the right external edge of the toric diagram with the left external edge of the toric diagram.
 The triangulation defines a bijection:

 We define: